JackGannonUK/HackintoshEFI/README.md

 - AdviseFeatures = True
 - ReleaseUsbOwnership = True

-*In addition of updated Opencore, Kexts and Drivers.
+*In addition with updated Opencore, Kexts and Drivers.

 ## Screenshots